Targeted Attack for Deep Hashing based Retrieval: Threat Models

-All experiments are implemented based on the PyTorch framework \cite{paszke2019pytorch}.
+All experiments are implemented on the PyTorch framework \cite{paszke2019pytorch}.
 The detailed training settings are shown as follows.

 \textbf{Image Hashing.} We adopt VGG-11 \cite{simonyan2014very} as the backbone network pre-trained on ImageNet to extract features, then replace the last fully-connected layer of softmax classifier with the hashing layer.
-We fine-tune the base model and train the hash layer from scratch using the pairwise loss function in \cite{yang2018adversarial}.
+We fine-tune the base model and train the hash layer from scratch through the pairwise loss function in \cite{yang2018adversarial}.
 We employ stochastic gradient descent (SGD) \cite{zhang2004solving} with momentum 0.9 as the optimizer.
-The weight decay parameter is set as 0.0005.
+The weight decay parameter is set to 0.0005.
 The learning rate is fixed at 0.01 and the batch size is 24.

 \textbf{Video Hashing.} We extract frame features using AlexNet \cite{krizhevsky2012imagenet} pretrained on the ImageNet dataset.
 Then we employ the objective function in \cite{liong2016deep} to train LSTM \cite{hochreiter1997long} with the hash layer from scratch.
 The parameter in the objective function to balance discriminative loss and quantization loss is set to 0.0001.
-SGD is used to optimize model parameters, with momentum 0.9 and fixed learning rate 0.05.
-The weight decay parameter is set as 0.0001.
+SGD is used to optimize model parameters, with the momentum 0.9 and the fixed learning rate 0.05.
+The weight decay parameter is set to 0.0001.
 The batch size is set to 100 and the maximum length of input videos is 40.
-Due to different video sizes are for two video datasets, we adopt different strategies to sample video frames.
-For the JHMDB dataset, we select all frames of videos whose lengths are smaller than 40 and top-40 frames for other videos.
-For the UCF-101 dataset, we sample video frames with equal stride (set to 3) for each video.
+Due to different video sizes for two video datasets, we adopt different strategies to sample video frames.
+For the JHMDB dataset, we select all frames of a video whose length is smaller than 40 and top-40 frames otherwise.
+For the UCF-101 dataset, we select frames with equal stride (set to 3) for each video.